How long does online UTI treatment take?

 Meaningful improvement within 24–48 hours of starting an appropriate antibiotic.
 Burning fades first, then urgency and frequency.

-Can I get same-day antibiotics online?
+Can I get antibiotics online quickly?

-What if I submit after business hours?
+What if I submit after hours?

-Start UTI visit — $45 →
+Start UTI visit — start visit →

 Related articles